emersonrp/bindcontrol/README.md

             + Pets can give feedback on each order;  chattiness can be toggled via keybind
             + "Bodyguard mode" shortcut -- you can define which pets should be treated as bodyguards, and turn Bodyguard Mode on for them with a single keypress - <i>requires uniquely-named pets</i>
         + [qwy's Numpad Controls](https://forums.homecomingservers.com/topic/20650-i26-expanded-mastermind-numpad-controls/):
-            + Simple but comprehensive scheme for controlling pets using the number pad and modifier keys to select, control, heal, and buff pets.
+            + Simple but comprehensive scheme using the number pad and modifier keys to select, control, heal, and buff pets.
         + [qwy's PetMouse Controls](https://forums.homecomingservers.com/topic/20788-i26-the-masterminds-petmouse-new-menu/):
             + Mouse-centric keybind scheme that uses modifier keys with the mouse, as well as an optional popmenu, to give orders to pets individually or by power level.
 This is a fairly simple control scheme, but can handle 90% of moment-to-moment pet commands from the mouse.